Matías Fernández (footballer, born 1986): Early life

-Fernández was born in the Caballito neighbourhood in Buenos Aires to Argentine mother Mirtha and Chilean father Humberto.
+Fernández was born in the Caballito neighbourhood in Buenos Aires to an Argentine mother, Mirtha, and Chilean father Humberto.
 He moved to La Calera, Chile, at the age of 4.

 Club career

 Colo-Colo

 Fernández began with the youth squads of Colo-Colo at the age of 12.
 His debut in the Primera División came on 1 August 2004 against Club Universidad de Chile, and a week later he scored his first two goals, against Cobresal.

 Fernández would go on to net a total of eight goals in the 2004 Clausura, and was named best young player of the season.
-In the 2006 Apertura he helped his team capture their 24th title and, in December of the same year, he helped them reach the final of the Copa Sudamericana, lost to C.F.
+In the 2006 Apertura he helped his team capture their 24th title and, in December of the same year, he helped them reach the final of the Copa Sudamericana, losing to C.F.
 Pachuca of Mexico, by scoring nine times in six games for the tournament.
 He left on a high note, winning the 2006 Clausura tournament and the South American Footballer of the Year award.